UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 ### Short Exercise

-Change our "empty list" test to use assert_equal.
+Change our "empty list" test to use `assert_equal`.
 Commit your changes.

     git add test_stats.py
-    git commit -m "Introduced nose testing"
+    git commit -m "Introduced nose functions"

 `assert_equal` is not the only tool we can use.  `nose` defines many other convenient assert functions which can